 The moving company consultant could have misjudged how much stuff you have and ordered a smaller truck.
 You have two choices: have everything jammed inside a too-small truck, or get a bigger one.
 A bigger one will cost you because the moving company won’t admit to making a mistake.
 This is especially true if you signed the papers.
 You’re going to need loans for moving expenses.

 If you’re moving some distance, then you might have to have a room for the night.
 It could have taken longer to pack the truck than previously thought, or you might have gotten stuck in rush hour traffic.
 Rain and/or snow will slow anyone down, and it might have slowed down you and the moving truck.

 Whatever the reason, gas, food, and lodging cost a pretty penny nowadays.
-There could be sudden and unexplained illness which would require an emergency stop at a hospital or urgent care facility.
+There could be a sudden and unexplained illness that would require an emergency stop at a hospital or urgent care facility.
 A tire blowing out would require immediate repair.
-Likewise the car stopping suddenly for no reason at all.
+Likewise, the car stopping suddenly for no reason at all.

-Too many people make a move, long distance or no, on a shoestring.
-They’ve given all their money to the moving company, bought a house, or rented a property or apartment.
-These people could use some extra money just in case any of the above happen.
+Too many people make a move, long-distance or no, on a shoestring.
+They’ve given all their money to the moving company, bought a house, or rented property or apartment.
+These people could use some extra money just in case any of the above happens.
 It’s time to look into relocation loans to cover emergencies.